infracloudio/sock-scope/README.md

 ## Pre requisites

-* A running kubernetes cluster with context set in kubectl
+* A running GKE cluster with context set in kubectl

 ## Steps for implementation